Constructive criticism

 Why this matters

-Providing constructive criticism can be helpful both to the person receiving it and the person delivering it.
-If you’re give this type of feedback in such a way that the other person feels supported and inspired, it’ll be helpful for them.
-If you can provide it in a clear way that effectively corrects problems or mistakes, it’ll be helpful for you.
+Constructive criticism can be helpful to the person getting it and the person delivering it.
+If the person on the receiving end feels supported and inspired when you give this type of feedback, it’ll be helpful for them.
+If you can give criticism in a clear way that effectively corrects problems or mistakes, it’ll be helpful for you.

-Unfortunately, some of us are more likely to provide hurtful or confusing criticism to the person who receives it.
-With a little reflection and practice, anyone can improve their ability to provide constructive criticism.
+Unfortunately, some of us are more likely to offer hurtful or confusing criticism.
+With a little reflection and practice, anyone can improve their ability to give constructive criticism.

 Explore and reflect

-When providing constructive criticism, focus on being helpful, specific and geared toward behavioural change.
-Do each of the following in a respectful way:
+When giving constructive criticism, focus on being helpful, specific and geared toward inspiring change in behaviour.
+Do each of these in a respectful way:

-• Begin with a clear articulation of the preferred outcome.
-This can sometimes eliminate the need for negative criticism altogether, as you work toward how the preferred outcome might be achieved.
+Begin by clearly explaining the desired outcome.
+Sometimes doing this can eliminate the need for negative criticism altogether, as you work toward how to achieve the preferred result.

-• For example, rather than “This steak is overcooked,” you can state the preferred outcome as “I prefer the middle of my steak to be pink.”
+For example, rather than saying, “This steak is overcooked,” you can tell them the preferred outcome: “I prefer the middle of my steak to be pink.”

-• Acknowledge the person’s effort and emphasize that you value them.
+Acknowledge the person’s effort and emphasize that you value it.

-• For example, “You always put together a great meal for us with a beautiful presentation.”
+For example, “You always put together a meal for us with a beautiful presentation.”

-• Make feedback specific to behaviours rather than to the individual’s characteristics or personality.
+Make feedback specific to what you want, instead of about the individual’s characteristics or personality.

-• For example, instead of “You always wreck my meals” you could say, “We all have different preferences in terms of how well we like our meat cooked.”
+For example, instead of, “You wreck my meals” you could say, “We all have our own preferences – I like my meat rare.”

-• For example, “If you took my steak off about 5 minutes before your own and just let it sit while yours finishes cooking, I bet it would be perfect.”
+For example, “Could you try taking my steak off 5 minutes before yours and let it sit while yours finishes cooking?
+I bet it would be perfect for me.”

-• For example, ask “would this work for you?” and then be silent to give them an opportunity to respond.
+For example, ask, “Would this work for you?”
+Then stay silent to give them a chance to respond.

-• Keep in mind that most, if not all, people can be emotionally triggered by criticism; don’t take this personally.
-When you feel someone reacting, take the opportunity to correct their interpretation by saying something like, “I’m so sorry, I didn’t mean for that to come off as harsh criticism.”
-Then, reiterate what you value and appreciated about their efforts.
+Keep in mind that criticism can emotionally trigger most, if not all, people – don’t take this personally.
+When you feel someone reacting, that’s a chance to correct their interpretation by saying something like, “I’m so sorry.
+I didn’t mean for that to come off as harsh criticism.”
+Then, reiterate what you value and appreciate about their efforts.

-Following are examples of less constructive versus more constructive ways of providing criticism.
+The following are examples of less constructive versus more constructive ways of giving criticism.

 Not following directions

 You asked a family member to pick up a short list of groceries.
-They come back missing cheese, which you need for the meal you’re going to make.
-You’re surprised, as you had shared what you’re making tonight.
+They come back missing cheese, which you need for the meal you’re preparing.
+You’re surprised, as you told them what you’re making tonight.

 Less constructive

-You blame someone intentionally being lazy or careless.
+You blame someone for intentionally being lazy, careless or not listening.

 More constructive